learn-co-curriculum/dsc-prework-intro/README.md

 This material is intended to help you prepare for the program, with an introduction to both the **technical content** and the **delivery format** you'll be using at Flatiron School.

+Many people in our program have already spent some time dabbling with coding and data analysis by using the amazing and plentiful resources all around the internet.
+In developing the content here, though, we make no assumptions about background.
+This prework content is designed for those who have analytic ability but not any specific coding skill.
+Lessons build off each other, providing the tools and concepts necessary to complete future lessons.

+What we don't do, however, is dumb anything down.
+We believe in your infinite capacity to learn.
+We do our best to offer a curriculum that is clear, digestible, engaging, challenging, and deep.
+The curriculum you'll encounter at Flatiron School is rigorous and will demand that you be patient, resourceful, and gritty.

+From the beginning, we'll make sure you have the support and tools you need; you just need to bring the grit.

 ### Technical Content

 The prework course focuses on foundational content that comes up again and again in the Data Science program: